fortress1019/star-motion-simulate/README-en.md

 This is a celestial motion simulation program.

-**⚠ Notice!
+**⚠ Attention!
 The project requires 100% scaling to run on *Windows*.
 Incorrect scaling can result in a poor experience.**

 Prepare: